viharnaik/TradeMeTest/README.md

 ### What Framework was used? ###

 * These tests are created with Citrus Framework with gradle build tool.
-Request, Response payloads are logged along with detailed count.
+Request & Response payloads are logged along with detailed count in the console.

 ### How to run tests? ###